 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.36 applies to Python.

 Unhandled Python exceptions in the main thread will cause the program to terminate, as discussed in ISO/IEC TR 24772-1:2019 clause 6.36.3.
 Unhandled exceptions in a concurrent part of a program will have effects that are dependent on the model of concurrency being used and the explicit way that the components are executed and communicate.
 See 6.62 Concurrency – Premature termination [CGS].

-Something about legality of code that uses exceptions?

 6.36.2 Avoidance mechanisms for language users